IvanVnucec/Optimal-REQUEST/README.md

 TODO

 ## Matlab
-The Optimal-REQUEST algorithm is firstly tested in MATLAB or GNU Octave program.
+The Optimal-REQUEST algorithm was firstly implemented in MATLAB.
 The implementation is located in the `matlab` directory.

 ## Acknowledges
 ```